JohnVersus/moralis-v2-nextjs-api-boilerplate/README.md

 Boilerplate project created using the [Moralis-v2](https://moralis.io/) package on the next.js framework, to simplify testing and using v2 api's.

+`Purly for testing only.
+Maynot be used for production.`

 # Getting Started

 ## Setup .env.local